 Say you are out walking and you happen to find $100 cash laying on the sidewalk, what would you do with that tax-free present from the heavens?
-And don’t give me some bs that you would take that money to the police or actually claim it in your taxes.
+And don’t give me some bs that you would take that money to the police to find the person who lost it, or actually claim it on your taxes.

 I was faced with that scenario as a young child about 6 years old.
 On my way to the local corner store to buy the small amount of candy that I could afford, I noticed a few bills rolled together on the ground.
 I don’t recall the exact amount, but I think it was about $60.
-At that age I’m pretty sure that I had never had any paper money, let alone a full day’s wages at minimum wage.
+At that point in my life, I’m pretty sure that I had never had any paper money, let alone a full day’s wages at minimum wage.

 So obviously I was bursting with excitement.
 I had hit the jackpot!
 It’s a wonder that I didn’t take that money into the corner store and buy the biggest bag of candy possible.
 Somehow I had the sense to bring that money home to ask my mom what to do with it.
 Thinking back, I think it must’ve been my sister that prevented that massive junk-food binge.
 Secretly I think she was hoping she might get a cut of the cash.

 With that kind of money at that age, there was no way that I was going to put it in a bank and not spend it immediately.
 My mom realized that with my love for junk-food, she had to present other alternatives that wouldn’t lead to a dentist bill for several cavities.
 The choice was either buy a nice dinner out for the family or go to the department store and buy some toys.

 I’d love to be able to say that I was generous and treated my family, but come on, I was just a kid!
 And it was my found money damnit!
 Plus I had a limited amount of basic toys since we weren’t well off.
 My toys definitely didn’t match up to the kid down the street who I’m pretty sure had the entire Transformers collection.
 Damn him!